PharmCAS Admission Requirements

 See important information on Mandatory Professional Licensure Disclosure.

 UB SPPS is committed to a nondiscriminatory admission policy and philosophy.
-Review our Non-Discrimination Policy.
+Review our Equity, Diversity and Inclusion and Non-Discrimination Policy.

 • Transportation Policy

-As a student, you will be responsible for providing your own transportation throughout professional years 2, 3 and 4.
+Student Pharmacists are responsible for providing their own transportation throughout professional years 2*, 3 and 4.
 Students are made aware of this policy pre and post admission through SPPS websites.
-Transportation to and from experiential sites is the responsibility of the student.
-The school cannot guarantee that students will be placed in clinical rotation sites accessible from UB transportation.
+Transportation to and from experiential rotation sites is the responsibility of each student pharmacist.
+The school cannot guarantee that students will be placed at rotation sites accessible from UB transportation.
 The City of Buffalo does have public transportation but it does not cover the entire 90 mile radius allocated for Experiential Education training sites.
 The Experiential Education Office cannot give site preferences to students who lack transportation.
 Therefore, a personally owned vehicle is the preferred mode of transportation for all students.
-There are transportation alternatives, but due to distances they may be expensive and the student should budget appropriately.
+There are transportation alternatives (e.g., ride share), but due to distances they may be expensive, and students should budget appropriately.

 • In-State Residency Tuition